elastic/apm-server/dev_docs/rally.md

 We then run the corpora through Rally as usual, with `make rally`.

-Rally benchmarks can also be run on Elastic Cloud with a locally built APM-Server and APM integration package.
+Rally benchmarks can also be run on Elastic Cloud with a locally built APMaServer and APM integration package.
 This is achieved by pushing the locally built images to an internal docker registry.
 Follow [this guide](../testing/rally-cloud/README.md) for more details.